 - How to Delete Databases in MariaDB (Command Line Interface)

-Using MariaDB inside your VPS/Dedicated server involved replacing MySQL as your database storage engine.
+Using MariaDB inside your VPS/Dedicated server involves replacing MySQL as your database storage engine and selecting MariaDB.

 You will have a few options for deleting your database.
-In the first part of this tutorial we are going to be deleting the database in the familiar, graphical cPanel interface.
+In the first part of this tutorial, we are going to be deleting a database (or multiple databases) in the familiar, graphical cPanel interface.

-Once you are working in “the shell,” or, on the command line, you can log into MySQL to manage databases.
+Once you are working in “the shell,” or, on the command line, you can log into MySQL to manage databases, even when you are using MariaDB as your storage engine.
 You may refer to deleting a database here as “dropping” a database because that is the command we will use.

-- Once logged in, you will see the
+-p option prompts you for a password.
+Once logged in, you will see the same